Explore as a

 Interaction with Government

-The Society engages with the Prime Minister’s Chief Science Advisor and Chief Science Advisor Forum as a conduit for information flow on current projects and on potential future topics.
+The Society engages with the Prime Minister’s Chief Science Advisor as a conduit for information flow with regards to current projects and potential future topics.

 The Society consults with relevant government departments as part of its wider stakeholder engagement when developing its advice and guidance.

-From time to time, the Society directly supports projects in the Prime Minister’s Chief Science Adviser’s office, for example by convening independent expert panels in support of their work.
+From time to time, the Society may support projects with the Prime Minister’s Chief Science Adviser, for example by convening independent expert panels in support of their work.

-The Society will consider doing Government-commissioned work if it is able to maintain its independence and can publish the advice in a transparent and timely manner.
+The Society will consider doing Government-commissioned work providing it is able to maintain its independence and can publish the advice in a transparent and timely manner.

 The Society guards the independence of its expert advice, and the trust of Government and the community in that advice, carefully, and does not accept funding from sources that could compromise that independence and trust.